sta256789/EzSmartHub/README.md

 ## **Future Improvements**
 - Add more weather information and weather forecast on the OLED screen.
 - Add more AC status on the OLED screen.
-- Implement a Tomato Clock.
+- Implement a Pomodoro timer.